poldap/clock_sync_and_range/README.md

 # Clock synchronization over networks — Identifiability of the sawtooth model

-This GitHub repository contains the code and explanations that complement the papers "Clock synchronization over networks: Identifiability of the sawtooth model" [[6]](#ourpaper1) and "Clock Synchronization Over Networks Using Sawtooth Models" [[7]](#ourpaper2).
+This GitHub repository contains the code and explanations that complement the papers "Clock synchronization over networks: Identifiability of the sawtooth model" [[6]](#ourpaper1) and "Clock synchronization over networks using sawtooth models" [[7]](#ourpaper2).
 ### Pol del Aguila Pla [[1]](https://poldap.github.io/#/), Lissy Pellaco [[2]](https://www.kth.se/profile/pellaco), Satyam Dwivedi [[3]](https://www.researchgate.net/profile/Satyam_Dwivedi2), Peter Händel [[4]](https://www.kth.se/profile/ph/) and Joakim Jaldén [[5]](https://www.kth.se/profile/jalden/)

 In this repository you will find the code used to implement the different estimation strategies in our paper [[6]](#ourpaper1), i.e., the intuitive periodogram and correlation peaks (PCP) technique and the local and global grid search (LGS/GGS) procedures for the sawtooth model.
 Similiarly, you will also find the code used for their evaluation and the generation of the empirical results in [[6]](#ourpaper1).
 Additionally, you can also find the code used to simulate an ideal physical system implementing the round-trip time (RTT) protocol described in Section II-A of our paper [[6]](#ourpaper1), summarized here by [Fig.1](#Fig.1).